Grand Lodge of NH, F&AM

 - A Mason should not use Social media to obtain personal advantage in promoting political, religious or business activities by targeting other Masons.

-- There should never be discussion in regards to an application, background, or investigation of an applicant.
+- There should never be discussion regarding an application, background, or investigation of an applicant.

-- There should never be discussion in regards to the ballot of a candidate.
+- There should never be discussion regarding the ballot of a candidate.

 - Information about Lodge or District social activities must comply with the regulations already in place for them (for example no reference to alcohol or games of chance).